 TTUHSC El Paso will take immediate action to eliminate hostile environments, prevent reoccurrence and address any effects on the victim and community.
-This includes immediate steps to protect Complainants even before the final outcome of the investigations, including prohibiting the Respondent from having any contact with the Complainant.
-These steps will attempt to minimize the burden on the Complainant while respecting due process rights of the Respondent.
+This may include immediate steps to protect Reporting Parties even before the final outcome of the investigations, including prohibiting the Reporting Party from having any contact with the Responding Party.
+These steps will attempt to minimize the burden on the Reporting Party while respecting due process rights of the Responding Party.
 Remedies for students may include, but are not limited to counseling services, victim's advocate assistance, modifications to parking assignments, and modifications to academic schedule.
 Remedies will be evaluated on a case-by-case basis.

 ii.
-No Contact Orders
+TTUHSC El Paso No Contact Orders

-When initial inquiry indicates persistent and potentially escalating conflict between two members of the university community, a No Contact Order may be issued as a remedial, non-punitive deterrent to further conflict or situational complication.
-A No Contact Order will be issued by the Deputy Title IX Coordinator via the student's official TTUHSC El Paso email.
+When initial inquiry indicates persistent and potentially escalating conflict between two members of the University Community, a No Contact Order may be issued as a remedial, non-punitive deterrent to further conflict or situational complication.
+A no contact order will be issued by the deputy Title IX coordinator via the student's official TTUHSC El Paso email.
 The notice serves as an official directive that the student(s) have no contact with the other listed parties.
 Contact cannot occur in person, by telephone, email, text message or other electronic means of communication, or through a third party (other than an attorney).
 Should contact need to occur, the student should coordinate with the Deputy Title IX Coordinator for Students.
 This notice may also come with other information related to changes in class schedule or other restrictions to facilitate the No Contact Order.
-Failure to comply with the No Contact Order is considered retaliation and will result in disciplinary action. including possible suspension or expulsion.
-Violations of No Contact Orders may also result in possible violation(s) under Part II of the Student Handbook, and/or a referral to the Texas Tech Police Department during the completion of the conduct process.
+Failure to comply with the No Contact Order is considered retaliation and will result in disciplinary action, including possible suspension or expulsion.
+Violations of No Contact Orders may also result in possible violation(s) under Part II of the Student Handbook, and/or a referral to the Texas Tech Police iii.
+Resources

+Department during the completion of the conduct process.
 The term of a No Contact Order is indefinite, unless otherwise stated in the Order.